realabdulkhaliq/Google-IT-Automation-with-Python/Using-Python-to-Interact-with-the-Operating-System/Module1/README.md

 Create a virtual environment for each project: Whenever you start a new project, create a new virtual environment.
 This ensures a clean and isolated workspace.

 Use requirements files: To document and manage your project's dependencies, create a requirements.txt file.
 This file lists all the libraries and their versions.
-You can generate it using pip freeze > requirements.txt and later install them in a new environment using pip install -r requirements.txt.
+You can generate it using `pip freeze > requirements.txt` and later install them in a new environment using `pip install -r requirements.txt`.

 Activate and deactivate: Always activate the appropriate virtual environment before working on a project and deactivate it when you're done.
 This prevents confusion and potential conflicts.